muhsinking/notebook/content/lists/Books.md

 - Keiji Nishitani (The Self-Overcoming of Nihilism + Religion & Nothingness)
 - Albert Camus (The Myth of Sisyphus)
 - Simone Weil (Waiting for God)
-- The Structure of Scientific Revolutions
+- The Structure of Scientific Revolutions (Khun)
 - Nietzsche (Thus Spoke Zarathustra)
 - Kierkegaard (Either / Or)